css-materials/course-site/content/faq/course-obj-expectations/index.md

 If you have, or think you may have a disability, please contact Student Disability Services for a confidential discussion: [SDS](mailto:sds_cu@cornell.edu) or visit [sds.cornell.edu](https://sds.cornell.edu) to learn more.
 -->

-## Covid-19 and Health-related Policies
+## Health-related Policies

 All students on campus are required to adhere to the University of Chicago guidelines.
-See [UChicago Go Forward](https://goforward.uchicago.edu/) for the latest updates.
+See [UChicago Go Forward](https://goforward.uchicago.edu/) for the latest COVID-19 updates.